Darkdragon14/ha-guest-mode/README.md

 To make this work, I need to make some optional and additional steps (before or after installing Ha Guest Mode):

-* create a new user in Home Assistant eg. "guest" (recommended)
+* Create a new user in Home Assistant eg. "guest" (recommended)

-* create a new group eg. "guests" and add the user "guest" to it, and also the devices you want to give access to, eg "cover.front_gate", instructions [here](https://developers.home-assistant.io/blog/2019/03/11/user-permissions/) (optional)
+* Create a new group eg. "guests" and add the user "guest" to it, and also the devices you want to give access to, eg "cover.front_gate", instructions [here](https://developers.home-assistant.io/blog/2019/03/11/user-permissions/) (optional)

-* create a new View (tab) in the default Lovelace UI and add the entities you want to give access to, eg. "cover.front_gate", set the visibility to only show to user "guest". (optional)
+* Create a new View (tab) in the default Lovelace UI and add the entities you want to give access to, eg. "cover.front_gate", set the visibility to only show to user "guest". (optional)

-* install [kiosk-mode](https://github.com/NemesisRE/kiosk-mode) and configure it set "kiosk" mode for user "guest" or [browser-mode](https://github.com/thomasloven/hass-browser_mod) to hide the sidebar for this user (optional)
+* Install [kiosk-mode](https://github.com/NemesisRE/kiosk-mode) and configure it set "kiosk" mode for user "guest" or [browser-mode](https://github.com/thomasloven/hass-browser_mod) to hide the sidebar for this user (optional)

 This is it, you can now create access and share the link.

 # Future improvements

 * Add choice between start now and a start date :rocket:

+* Add possibility to customize the tab name and path to access at admin ui :rocket:

+* Add translate :rocket:

 * Generate all path without absolute path :hammer_and_wrench: